My Story

 IIT.

 I graduated from IIT Bombay with a B.Tech. in Engineering Physics.
-While at IIT-B, I was elected Institute General Secretary (GSHA – the highest post in student government) with a record number of votes, and served as sole student rep on IIT-B’s Senate.
-I captained IIT-B’s quiz, debate and literary teams, and won many intercollegiate and national competitions.
-I was also very active in competitive intramurals, and won a bunch of awards including the institute’s “Roll of Honour”.
+While at IIT-B, I was elected Institute General Secretary (the highest post in student government) with a record number of votes, and served as sole student rep on IIT-B’s Senate.
+I was a member of the “core group” for Mood Indigo and TechFest, IIT-B’s two main (and India’s largest) campus festivals.
+I captained IIT-B’s quiz, debate and literary teams, winning multiple national tournaments; I was also the #1-ranked competitive trivia player in the country.
+I graduated with a bunch of awards including the institute’s “Roll of Honour (cultural)”.

 But I realized that a career in physics was not for me.
-I was accepted into India’s top business school IIM-A (I believe I ranked #1 nationally in the entrance exam; <0.2% acceptance rate again); I decided not to go.
+I was accepted into India’s top business school IIM-A (100th %ile nationally in the competitive entrance exam; <0.2% acceptance rate); I decided not to go.
 Instead, I joined a Japanese hedge fund, Simplex.

 Simplex.